xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ### Task 2: View the exported CSV file

-1. Open your ServerlessArchitecture resource group in the Azure portal, then select your **Storage account** you had provisioned to store uploaded photos and exported CSV files
+1. Open your ServerlessArchitecture resource group in the Azure portal, then select your **Storage account** you had provisioned to store uploaded photos and exported CSV files.

-2. In the Overview pane of your storage account, select **Blobs**
+2. In the Overview pane of your storage account, select **Blobs**.

     ![Under Services, Blobs is selected.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image116.png 'Services section')

-3. Select the **export** container
+3. Select the **export** container.

     ![Export is selected under Name.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image117.png 'Export option')